Amazon ECS

 Usage

-To verify that you are tracking ECS Inventory you can access inventory results with the command anchorectl inventory list and look for results where the TYPE is ecs.
+To verify that you are tracking Amazon ECS inventory in your Anchore Enterprise deployment you can access inventory results with the command anchorectl inventory list and look for results where the TYPE is ecs.

 General Runtime Management